-Under the Re-use of Public Sector Information Regulations 2015 (RPSI), the Council must make information about our core responsibilities and functions accessible and available for re-use unless it is restricted or excluded from disclosure.
+Under the Re-use of Public Sector Information Regulations 2015 (RPSI), we must make information about our core responsibilities and functions accessible and available for re-use unless it is restricted or excluded from disclosure.

-In general, any information that is accessible, either because it has been published or because it has been released under Freedom of Information legislation or other access legislation will be made available for re-use.
+In general, any information that has been published will be made available for re-use.

 Where information is not released under the OGL, you will need to request permission for re-use under the RPSI regulations.